-The recipient of an fragmented IP datagram transmitted via more than one 1394 packet shall use both signature and dgl to identify all the link fragments from a single datagram.
+The recipient of an IP datagram transmitted via more than one 1394 packet shall use both signature and dgl to identify all the link fragments from a single datagram.
 Subsequent to reassembly, the recipient shall verify the IP header checksum of the datagram.

-NOTE: The use of signature for any purpose other than datagramlink fragment reassembly is fraught with error and is strongly discouraged.
+NOTE: The use of signature for any purpose other than link fragment reassembly is fraught with error and is strongly discouraged.

-Upon receipt of a datagramlink fragment, the recipient may place the data payload (absent the link fragmentencapsulation header) within an IP datagram reassembly buffer at the quadlet offset location specified by fragment_offset.
-The size of the reassembly buffer may be determined from buffer size.
+Upon receipt of a link fragment, the recipient may place the data payload (absent the encapsulation header) within an IP datagram reassembly buffer at the location specified by fragment_offset.
+The size of the reassembly buffer may be determined from buffer_size.

-If a datagramlink fragment is received that overlaps another fragment for the same signature and dgl, the fragment(s) already accumulated in the reassembly buffer shall be discarded.
+If a link fragment is received that overlaps another fragment for the same signature and dgl, the fragment(s) already accumulated in the reassembly buffer shall be discarded.
 A fresh reassembly may be commenced with the most recently received link fragment.
-Fragment overlap is determined by the combination of fragment_offset from the link fragmentencapsulation header and data_length from the 1394 packet header.
+Fragment overlap is determined by the combination of fragment_offset from the encapsulation header and data_length from the 1394 packet header.